Our Top 10 Best Yellowstone Waterfalls List is a way for us to acknowledge these unsung attractions in the world’s first national park.

 So which ones did make it?
 Read on and find out!

-Contrasting the adventure to reach some of the waterfalls on this list, this particular waterfall was one of the easiest to experience.
+Contrasting the adventure to reach some of the waterfalls on the rest of this list, this particular waterfall was one of the easiest to experience.

 All it took was a short drive east of Mammoth Village, where there was a fairly sizable parking area as well as a lookout peering right into this three-tiered waterfall on Lava Creek.